CtrlK

 Include common trigger term variations such as 'PR', 'merge request', 'GitHub', 'open a PR', and 'code review' to improve matching.

-Expand the capability list to mention related actions like setting reviewers, linking issues, or drafting PR descriptions from commit history.
+Expand the capability list to cover related actions if applicable, such as setting reviewers, linking issues, or drafting PR descriptions from commit history.

 DimensionReasoningScore